emuhlestein/notes/node.js/node.js.md

 Node.js
 [About Node.js](https://nodejs.org/en/about/)

-Getting Started with NodeSo, in this section, you learned that:
-* Node is a runtime environment for executing JS code.
-* Essentially, Node is a C++ program that embeds Chrome’s v8 engine, the fastest JS engine in the world.
-* We use Node to build fast and scalable networking applications.
-It’s a perfect choice for building RESTful services.
-* Node applications are single-threaded.
-That means a single thread is used to serve all clients.
-* Node applications are asynchronous or non-blocking by default.
-That means when the application involves I/O operations (eg accessing the file system or the network), the thread doesn’t wait (or block) for the result of the operation.
-It is released to serve other clients.
-* This architecture makes Node ideal for building I/O-intensive applications.
-* You should avoid using Node for CPU-intensive applications, such as a video encoding service.
-Because while executing these operations, other clients have to wait for the single thread to finish its job and be ready to serve them.
-* In Node, we don’t have browser environment objects such as window or the document object.
-Instead, we have other objects that are not available in browsers, such as objects for working with the file system, network, operating system, etc.

 Node.js is "an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications...Users of Node.js are free from worries of dead-locking the process, since there are no locks.
 Almost no function in Node.js directly performs I/O, so the process never blocks.
 Because nothing blocks, scalable systems are very reasonable to develop in Node.js."

 Where is Node.js found?